folio-org/stripes-experiments/stripes-core/mike-notes.md

 This fails with:

-	ERROR in ./~/@folio/stripes-loader/dist!
-	Module build failed: Error: Cannot find module '@folio-sample-modules/trivial/package.json'

-Evidently some form of stripes-loader is being found -- presumably from the @folio space.
-So the first thing to learn is that we're using the wrong @stripes-loader.
-Replace it with the git checkout and build it.
-(This assumes that stripes-loader is checked out alongside stripes-experiments.)
+	npm ERR!
+404 Not found : @folio/stripes-connect

+Usually, the version of stripes-connect in the @folio NPM registry will be used, but we deconfigured that registry so we could use the one in our git checkout instead.
+We need to add a symbolic link to our local stripes-connect and build it:

+	mkdir -p node_modules/@folio
 	cd node_modules/@folio
-	rm -rf stripes-loader
+	ln -s ../../../stripes-connect
+	cd stripes-connect
+	npm install
+	cd ../../..

+We will also to make need stripes-loader available in a similar way, otherwise our next attempt to npm install will fail:

+	cd node_modules/@folio
 	ln -s ../../../../stripes-loader
 	cd stripes-loader
 	npm install
-	cd ..

-While we're there, we may as well also fix it to use the most recenty stripes-connect:

-	rm -rf stripes-connect
-	ln -s ../../../stripes-connect
-	cd stripes-connect
+	cd ../../..

+Now we can install stripes-core and start it:

 	npm install
-	cd ../../..

-Now we can try again to run the UI server:

 	npm run start

-Once more this fails with:
+It now fails with:

 	ERROR in /home/mike/git/work/stripes-loader/dist
 	Module build failed: Error: Cannot find module '@folio-sample-modules/trivial/package.json'

-But at least now it's the right version of stripes-loader that is failing.
-XXX Should it concern us that "stripes-loader/dist" is now reported without an exclamation mark?

 So we wire the trival module into place:

-	cd node_modules
-	mkdir @folio-sample-modules
+	mkdir -p node_modules/@folio-sample-modules
-	cd @folio-sample-modules
+	cd node_modules/@folio-sample-modules
 	ln -s ../../../trivial
-	XXX Do we need to npm build the trivial module?
-Apparently not: npm build in trivial seems to no-op. cd ../..
+	// We don't need to npm build the trivial module, and the build just no-ops. cd ../..

 And try again to run the UI server: